 Get paid via $cashtags for things you do online or in person.

 A company that has been doing very well in the last few years is LeadPages.
 The firm went from 0 to 25K paying customers in less than 2 years.
 This article explains a few strategies LeadPages used in the past to grow so much in such a short period of time.

 “The first step to successful free trials is knowing what ‘success’ is for your customers.”
 Des Traynor on how to help customers succeed during free trials.

 This is the first part of our guide to programmatic advertising.
-In this first part we explore programmatic versus traditional advertising models and pique your interest for more detail in part two.
+In this first part, we explore programmatic versus traditional advertising models and pique your interest in more detail in part two.

 1. How to set up your blog so it generates thousands of social shares (and passive traffic)